21407alfredmunga/supply_chain_analytics/README.md

 ### Linear programming scenario (sales coverage notebook)

 - Open `sales_coverage_optimization.ipynb` and execute the newly added section on linear programming to compute an optimised allocation plan.
-- The workbook aggregates inventory, demand, and production and then solves a `PuLP` model that maximises fulfilled units subject to market demand and supply constraints.
+- The workbook aggregates inventory, demand, production, **and** transportation lane characteristics before solving a `PuLP` model that maximises fulfilled units while penalising expensive lanes and enforcing capacity limits.
-- Outputs include SKU and city level fill rates plus remaining supply, allowing you to compare optimised results with descriptive analytics earlier in the notebook.
+- Outputs include SKU and city level fill rates, transport cost, lane utilisation, and remaining supply—compare these to descriptive analytics earlier in the notebook to quantify uplift.

 ### Running data-quality checks